Understanding Mutual Fund Fees

-Fees and expenses vary greatly from fund to fund and may range from less than .10 percent to more than 2.00 percent, depending on the investment style, market capitalization, fund assets, fund company, and share class of the fund.
+Fees and expenses vary greatly from fund to fund and may range from less than 0.1% to more than 2%, depending on the investment style, market capitalization, fund assets, fund company, and share class of the fund.

 Class A Shares

-Class B shares do not carry front-end sales charges, but carry a contingent deferred sales charge (CDSC) and a higher 12b-1 fee (1 percent is common).
+Class B shares do not carry front-end sales charges, but carry a contingent deferred sales charge (CDSC) and a higher 12b-1 fee (1% is common).
 The CDSC is a surrender charge imposed on shareholders should they sell their shares in the fund prior to the surrender period.
 The CDSC is not paid to the adviser but is paid to the fund company to cover its various costs.
-These costs include an upfront commission to the adviser (often as high as 4 percent).
+These costs include an upfront commission to the adviser (often as high as 4%).
 Once again, investors do not see these upfront commissions paid to the adviser.

 Class C Shares and Fees

-Generally, Class C shares do not have an upfront load but charge a CDSC of 1 percent for one year.
-Class C shares generally carry a 12b-1 fee of 1 percent and do not convert to Class A shares (the 12b-1 fee is not reduced).
+Generally, Class C shares do not have an upfront load but charge a CDSC of 1% for one year.
+Class C shares generally carry a 12b-1 fee of 1% and do not convert to Class A shares (the 12b-1 fee is not reduced).